 I asked Paul if he would allow me to distribute our questionnaires in his group, and he agreed.
 The forms were passed out before the group began, and collected the first day.

 Eventually, I looked at the data, and I was a bit stunned at what I found.
-When I compared how often Deja vu and Jamais Vu happen to the people who do his groups with how often they happen to two groups of temporal lobe epileptics (for whom these two experiences are diagnostic signs), I found that Paul’s group experienced jamais vu six time more often than the TL epileptics, compared to how often they had deja vu.
-Some of the people who did the questionnaires in Paul’s group were attending their first such group. and when I looked at their numbers, I found that their ‘relative incidence’ was much closer to normal.
+I compared how often Déjà vu and Jamais Vu happen to the people who do his groups with how often they happen to two groups of temporal lobe epileptics (for whom these two experiences are diagnostic signs).
+I found that Paul’s group experienced jamais vu six times more often than the TL epileptics, compared to how often they had déjà vu.
+Some of the people who did the questionnaires in Paul’s group were attending their first such group.
+And when I looked at their numbers, I found that their ‘relative incidence’ was much closer to normal.

-Although its implications may be hard to accept, I found that the simplest explanation was that Paul was doing exactly what he said, except that in neural language, it comes out like this: His frequent entry into ‘the source’ during his work creates a non-random, recurring set of magnetic signals around him, and that these signals entrain the electrical and magnetic activity in the brains of those around him, trying to bring them closer and closer, over time, to the state of consciousness which Paul spends most of his time.
+Although its implications may be hard to accept, I found that the simplest explanation was that Paul was doing exactly what he said.
+His frequent entry into ‘the source’ during his work creates a non-random, recurring set of magnetic signals that surrounds him, and that these signals entrain the electrical and magnetic activity in the brains of the people around him.
+This brings them closer and closer, over time, to the state of consciousness in which he spends most of his time.
 At least, if he’s telling the truth about it.

 L’s own story of his history of altered-state experiences starts in his teen-aged years when he used to listen to rock ‘n roll music, and find himself having visions.
 He also used to have strong visual experiences while falling asleep.
 He said he used to try to keep himself in the twilight state to prolong these visions, and felt they were the high point in his life in many ways.